anerlekar/SimulationInHealthCare/README.md

 representation would provide an overall gist of the patient record and will help to research the overall statistics of the patient count for a particular period of time.

-Technologies Used: Hadoop MapReduce, Node.js, Javascript, Bootstrap, HTML5 & CSS3.
+Technologies Used: Scala, MongoDb, Node.js, Javascript, Bootstrap, HTML5 & CSS3.